onrelay/sipxecs/sipXwiki/building.rst

 `master-build.sh` will create /src/sipxecs/build and /usr/local/sipx directories where all build results are saved.

-To build all the source on a host server where you intend to run sipXcom, simply run:
+To build the sipX* executables from source on a host server where you intend to run sipXcom, simply run:

   .. code-block:: bash

     sudo ./master-build.sh

-To build all the sipX* rpms from source, just add the --rpm option as follows:
+To build all the sipX* RPMs from source, just add the --rpm option as follows:

   .. code-block:: bash